sakshimahadik25/application-tracking-system/readme.md

 ## Explanation:
 Each section illustrates one of the application's numerous stages.
+Currently, we have four fundamental steps:
+1. The job applied
-Currently, we have four fundamental steps: job applied, job you want to apply for without a referral, job that has rejected you, and job you're waiting for a referral.
+2. The job you want to apply for without a referral
+3. The job at which you faced a rejection and
+4. The job you're waiting for a referral.

 During the entire process, any details in any table can be edited at any time.

 ## Technologies Used: